Owner / Manager / Mechanic

 For the years that his kids were on the team, he also volunteered to be the team's mechanic.
 He continued to be a ride leader for a couple of years after his kids graduated, but no longer has the free time to be as involved as he once was.
 He still continues to show his support of the local kids by being a team sponsor [and by offering discounts / advice as much as / whenever possible]

 Doug has remained active in the motorcycle racing community by working for MotoAmerica as both the race director and the rider representative off and on since it's creation in 2015.

 Born in Oakdale, California, she grew up around motorcycles and racetracks.
 Sherry and Doug met in the 70s at Pioneer Arena, a racetrack owned by her father.
 She worked concessions for a number of years, helping her to learn and develop good customer service skills from a young age. / where she learned the importance of good x/customer service from a young age ?

 She moved to Salinas after marrying Doug in 1985.
 They traveled around going to races in the U.S. for five years before having their son.
 Over the next four years, they took him with them as they traveled for the Moto GP circuit in Europe.
 After their two daughters were born, they stayed in the U.S. and traveled to all of the AMA superbike races together as a family.

 We have an active t-shirt campaign going on right now–

-There is one design available and five different colors to choose from!
+There is one design available and three different styles to choose from:

 You will only be able to place an order

-Orders will start shipping on December third and
+Orders will start shipping on March 3rd and

-in the future.
-Additionally, we still have a few sizes left of the previous t-shirt
+Additionally, we still have a couple of our old t-shirt designs available in-store.

 Jett, Doug, Sherry, Rainee, & Quincee wearing DC-10 cycling jerseys